MetroCS/QualityToolsForBlueJ/BuildInstallInstructions.md

 # How to build and install the QT4BJ extension

+These instructions address building and installing the QT4BJ extension under the following assumptions:
+- The main class for the extension is named **edu.msudenver.bluejext.qualitytools.QualityToolsExtension**
+- QualityToolsExtension.java includes a Preferences class
+- The class files resulting from compilation of QualityToolsExtension.java are located in build/main/java/edu/msudenver/bluejext/qualitytools
+- The `jar` command is issued from the root directory of the repository

 ## Building the Extension
 - Compile the extension source code.
 Note that `bluejext.jar` must appear in the compilation classpath.